PlugFox/SurfGear/packages/relation/README.md

 ![State Management Scheme](https://i.ibb.co/YcnGww0/relation-state-management.png)

-You can build state management solution for your Flutter app using all of the above components.
+You can build a state management solution for your Flutter app using all of the components above.

 We recommend using **Relation** package in conjunction with [MWWM architecture](https://pub.dev/packages/mwwm).

-- Use `Action` to notify the presentation layer about all the UI events (button taps, pull-to-refresh triggers, swipes, or other gestures detections);
+- Use `Action` to notify the presentation layer of all UI events (button taps, pull-to-refresh triggers, swipes, or other gestures detections);
 - Use `StreamedState` to report any data changes to the UI layer;
 - Let `StreamedStateBuilder` manage the UI state for you.
-It will rebuild all its child widgets right after it detects any newly emitted data in the associated `StreamedState`.
+It will rebuild all its child widgets right after it detects any newly released data in the associated `StreamedState`.

 ## Extra units

-The **Relation** package provides you not only some basic components for common use-cases, but even more highly specialized classes for solving specific problems.
+The **Relation** package provides you not only with some basic components for common use cases, but with even more highly specialized classes for solving specific issues.

 ### Extra Actions